-Environmental activist artist, Matthew Mazzotta, is working on a new public art project for TEMPOart in Portland, Maine.
-The work will be sited in the Back Cove of Portland, Maine, a one-mile tidal estuary basin on the northern side of the downtown district.
-Curated by Christina Lanzl, TEMPOart18 is an artistic inquiry into ecology and the environment in a framework of research and innovation.
-Environmental degradation, global warming and the rising tide are just a few major developments impacting the fragile coastal landscape.
-Simultaneously, ecology and sustainability continue to be more and more forcefully explored by leading public artists.
-What kind of artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?
+Curated by Christina Lanzl for TEMPOArt, the Portland Commons project represents an artistic inquiry into the ecology of communities in a framework of research and innovation.
+Global migration, environmental degradation and climate change are just a few major developments impacting coastal and riverfront cities.
+These topics continue to be more and more forcefully explored by leading public artists.
+What kind of interactions, artistic responses and temporary installations are possible that consider, attempt to showcase or reverse negative impacts, perhaps even with an effect of social and economic benefits?

-Matthew Mazzotta will offer opportunity to engage in a dialogue with the local community through his Outdoor Living Room process.
+Matthew Mazzotta offered opportunity for dialogue with the local community through his Outdoor Living Room process.
 The Outdoor Living Room is a comfortable place where people converse, discuss or simply enjoy each other’s company.
 Local residents lend pieces of furniture, rugs and accessories, which are then arranged at a central location.
-Like any good host, Matthew sets out refreshments and invites everyone who passes by to join him in conversation.
-His premise is to engage without any preconceived notion of what the outcome might be.
-The dialogue happens without regard to impetus, whether the intent is meeting the artist, other residents or to participate in the project.
+Like any good host, refreshments are offered and passers-by are invited to join the conversation.
+The premise is to engage without any preconceived notion of what the outcome might be.
+The dialogue happens without regard to impetus, whether the intent is meeting the artist, the organizers, other residents or to participate in the project.
 The goal is to initiate a profound exchange, offer ideas for implementation, apply best practices, and to inspire proactive thinking.

 Back Cove Trail parking lot off Preble Street, behind Hannaford Supermarket at 295 Forest Avenue, Portland, ME 04101

-Matthew and the TEMPOart18 team listened and engaged in conversation with about 50 community members who came to the beautiful Back Cove waterfront.
+Matthew Mazzotta and the TEMPOart team listened and engaged in conversation with about 50 community members who came to the Back Cove waterfront.
 Many thanks to Furniture Friends, a nonprofit organization that provides donated furniture to people in need throughout Greater Portland.